withastro/rollup-plugin-polyfill-node/readme.md

 - `sourceMap: boolean`: True to get source maps, false otherwise.

 - `prefixExternals: boolean;`: If a polyfill is skipped using `onPolyfill` callback, include prefix `node:` on the module name, see `onPolyfill`
-- `onPolyfill: (module: string) => boolean;`: Default, allow all.
-Allow project to opt-out of one or more polyfills, skipped modules are preserved as `import "module"` or `import "node:module"`
+- `onPolyfill: (module: string, implementation: string | undefined) => boolean | string;`: Default, allow all.
+Allow project to opt-out or replace one or more polyfills, returning false sets modules to resolve as external (e.g. `import "module"` or `import "node:module"`), or return an alternative polyfill implementation as a string value, undefined `implementation` indicates that an empty shim is being used.

 ## Node.js Builtin Support Table